jermseesghosts/OBSIDIAN/README.md

 ---

-## KITT — The Operator Terminal
+## KITT — The Operator Terminal (Kinetic Intelligence Tactical Terminal)

 KITT is the command interface.
 Every interaction between the operator and OBSIDIAN runs through it.
 Not a dashboard.
 A terminal — built for speed, precision, and zero ambiguity under pressure.

 Two visual languages.
 Distinct by function.

-**Intelligence cards** — for analysis, surveillance, and situational awareness.
+**Intelligence cards** (Palantir aesthetic) — for analysis, surveillance, and situational awareness.
 Structured.
 Sourced.
 Declarative.
 Every field traces to a live data source.

-**Execution cards** — for weapons-grade decisions.
+**Execution cards** (Anduril aesthetic) — for weapons-grade decisions.
 Entry, stop, target, size, authorization status.
 The format changes when capital is at risk.

 ```
 ◆ $NVDA — FLOW INTELLIGENCE                          [WARNING]